 Head Office Shinagawa-ku, Tokyo

 Industry Information and communication

 Employees 19 (as of August 2021)

-Commercial Flow ercial Flow System integrators commercial flow/system end
+Commercial Flow System integrators commercial flow/system end

 user (IT service)

 Perspectives [Licensing] [Vulnerability Response] [Supply Chain

 Management]

-- Essence of this case - In solutions using OSS, there are points to keep in mind about the way OSS is handled and about the form of contracts with the users to whom the solution is provided. - In configuration management, software dependencies are managed while utilizing functions provided by OSS such as a build system. - Background and issues
+- In solutions using OSS, there are points to keep in mind about the way OSS is handled and about the form of contracts with the users to whom the solution is provided. - In configuration management, software dependencies are managed while utilizing functions provided by OSS such as a build system.

-OSSTech offers solutions using OpenAM125, an OSS for authentication system, which requires security-conscious use and operation.
+OSSTech offers solutions using OpenAM129, an OSS for authentication system, which requires security-conscious use and operation.
 In addition, there is a need for a method that can be managed by a small number of people while making specialized use of OSS.
 As one of such methods, OSSTech is working on the management using the functions of the development environment.